yorikvanhavre/FreeCAD-manual/navigating_in_the_3d_view.md

 even different subcomponents from different objects, by pressing the CTRL key.
 Clicking with the selection button on an empty portion of the 3D view will deselect everything.

+A panel called "Selection view", available from the View menu, can also be turned on, which shows you what is currently selected.

 **Read more**

 * The FreeCAD navigation modes: http://www.freecadweb.org/wiki/index.php?title=Mouse_Model